|

 ||||

-This is the part of the political model for Gold Party which has already been tried.
-Starting in 1994, a small group of landlords in the poorer neighborhoods of Minneapolis successfully fought City Hall through direct political action and publicity.
-The group, called "Minneapolis Property Rights Action Committee", arose in response to the anti-landlord policies of politicians, police, and neighborhood groups.
-This group of mostly small property owners engaged in a series of protest events related to the city's habit of scapegoating landlords for crime and using housing inspections to punish them.
-It held monthly meetings of members which were videotaped and later broadcast on the Minneapolis public-access and the metro cable-television stations.
-Members of this group also published a free-circulation newspaper, first called The Property Owner and then The Watchdog.
-Minneapolis Property Rights Action Committee (MPRAC) reached a peak of membership and militancy in the period between 1998 and 2001 when it held a press conference in the mayors office to debunk the citys claim that a landlords negligence was responsible for a well-publicized murder that had taken place in an apartment building, when its leaders conducted numerous crack tours to show dignitaries how easy it was to buy crack cocaine on Minneapolis streets, and when, after the city had revoked a members rental license, its members marched into the Minneapolis City Council chambers with picket signs during a Council meeting and closed the meeting down.
-Hammering upon certain themes in its own televised meetings, the landlord group gradually convinced the public that buildings - a.k.a. problem properties - were not the cause of crime.
-It was people who committed those crimes.
-The group urged that the city police target the hardened or repeat criminals responsible for the bulk of crimes instead of blaming the owners of apartment buildings where these persons lived or hung out.
-It also criticized city government for condemning and tearing down structurally sound buildings while its leaders argued there was a shortage of affordable housing.
-In 2001, outsiders seeking election to city office sought the landlord groups support.
-Its televised meetings offered free publicity to such candidates in the context of a free-speech forum.
-A large sign at the front of its meetings that year identified the incumbent mayor and four City Council members (including the President and Vice President) as candidates whom the group wished to defeat and four Council members whom it wished to have reelected.
-All four in the latter group were, in fact, reelected.
-Three of four persons in the former group, along with the mayor, were defeated; and the fourth person, who was reelected, did not serve his full term because he was sent to prison.
-After that, the Property Rights group continued for another four years amid dwindling membership before running out of money in December 2005.
-It has since been revived as Metro Property Rights Action Committee.
-The change in names signified that group members had also carried out protest activities in St. Paul where city government was similarly engaged in questionable practices to the detriment of property owners.
-The purpose of including materials related to the landlord group on this website is not to suggest that Gold Party embrace landlord issues - although rights for property owners are among the human rights guaranteed under the Universal Declaration of Human Rights issued by the United Nations - but instead to present this group as a model of effective political activity on a local level.
-Its key elements are: a membership focused on a particular set of issues, regular monthly meetings featuring a free-speech forum, and group-owned or managed media to spread its message to the general public.
+This is the part of the political model that has already been tried.
+Starting in 1994, a small group of landlords concentrated in the poorer neighborhoods of Minneapolis successfully fought City Hall through direct political action.
+This group, called "Minneapolis Property Rights Action Committee", arose in response to the anti-landlord policies of the city's politicians, police, and neighborhood groups.
+It was led by Charlie Disney, a former table-tennis promoter.
+These mostly small property owners engaged in a series of protest events related to the city's policy of scapegoating landlords for crime and then using housing inspections to punish them.
+It held monthly meetings which were videotaped and broadcast on the Minneapolis public-access and the metro cable-television stations.
+Certain members of this group also published a free-circulation newspaper.
+Minneapolis Property Rights Action Committee (MPRAC) reached a peak of membership and militancy in the period between 1998 and 2001.
+During this time its leaders conducted a series of so-called crack tours to show dignitaries how easy it was to buy crack cocaine on Minneapolis streets.
+Once, after the city had revoked a landlords rental license, its members marched into the Minneapolis City Council chambers with picket signs during a meeting and closed the meeting down.
+Repeating certain themes in its televised meetings, the landlord group gradually convinced the public that buildings - a.k.a. problem properties - were not the cause of crime.
+It was persons who had committed those crimes.
+The group urged the city police to target the hardened or repeat criminals responsible for the bulk of crimes instead of blaming the owners of apartment buildings where those persons occasionally hung out.
+It also criticized city government for tearing down structurally sound buildings at a time when there was a shortage of affordable housing.
+In 2001, political outsiders seeking election to city office sought the landlord groups support.
+Its televised meetings offered free publicity to such candidates.
+R. T. Rybak, seeking to oust incumbent mayor Sharon Sayles Belton, came to its meetings three times.
+He is now the Minneapolis mayor.
+The group identified the mayor and four City Council members (including the President and Vice President) as candidates whom the group wished to defeat and four Council members whom it wished to see reelected.
+All four in the latter group were reelected.
+Three of four persons in the former group, along with the incumbent mayor, were defeated; and the fourth person, who was reelected, did not serve his full term because he went to prison.
+This was the peak of the group's influence and power.
+Afterwards, the Property Rights group continued for another four years amid dwindling membership before running out of money in December 2005.
+It has since been revived on a smaller scale as Metro Property Rights Action Committee.
+Despite its impact on the political process, MPRAC was seldom mentioned in the press.
+With its mission largely accomplished and its leader sidelined by a heart attack, this group gradually lost its focus and core of members.
+With the election of a new group of officials in 2005, the weeds grew back.
+City policies reverted to what they had previously been.
+This convinced Bill McGaughey to try his hand at electoral politics.
+Something with structure and public recognition was needed to keep issues on the political map.

-Those who wish to learn more about the landlord group or its issues can go to the following links: How it got started - the groups early history 2696 words How this landlord group once shut down a meeting of the Minneapolis City Council 4279 words Election blow-out in 2001 Minneapolis voters dismiss the landlord-hating politicians 1095 words
+Those who wish to learn more about the landlord group or its issues can pursue the following links: How it got started - the groups early history 2696 words How this landlord group once shut down a meeting of the Minneapolis City Council 4279 words Election blow-out in 2001 Minneapolis voters dismiss the landlord-bashing politicians 1095 words

 Homeowner horror story #1: Betty Speaker's house is condemned by a harassing inspector.
 772 words Homeowner horror story #2: When Nancy Osterman refuses to become a drug informant, the city goes after her house.
 4141 words Bar owner horror story: Debra Johnson is blamed for crime by city officials and a Roman Catholic priest.
 3767 words

-Can those landlords be considered progressives - in some sense, representing progress toward a more humane and decent society?
-Persons interested in contemporary political philosophy may enjoy these two articles: Minneapolis
+This raises the following question: Can landlords like those belonging to MPRAC be considered progressives - in some sense, representing progress toward a better society?
+Interestingly, an answer comes from contemporary China.
+Read these two articles:

 Note: English speakers can seek further information about the landlord group at this website: http://www.landlordpolitics.com.
 It is titled The Archives of Minneapolis Property Rights Action Committee.
 Some of the archival material has been presented here.
 The rest has not been translated from English into other languages. |